-Is a special vacation in this year's plans?
+Is an extra-special vacation in this year's plans?
 Perhaps you'll be celebrating a honeymoon, a milestone anniversary, or another occasion that calls for those little extra touches found in our more upscale locales:

 Although these are favored vacation spots of the rich and famous ...

 ... everyday folks like us can certainly enjoy the classic elegance of these towns, too!

 Go for full-service pampering at the renowned Chatham Bars Inn, Wequassett Resort, or the Mansion at Ocean Edge.

 Or opt for a more wallet-friendly hotel, inn or vacation rental in Chatham, Brewster, Osterville or Hyannisport.
 Whichever you choose, you'll no doubt love the upscale ambiance of these quintessentially Cape Cod towns.

 And when it comes to dining, the choices are wide-ranging.
 From corner coffee shops to 5-star restaurants, your palate will be well satisfied, too!

 Is an active nightlife your thing?
 Then you'll want to be in one of the busier Cape Cod towns:

 Also consider the town of Mashpee where the popular shopping and entertainment venue, Mashpee Commons, has lots going on, day and night.